 Tip 4: Find Out Your Target Audience Before Investing Anything

 Before spending even a penny, find if people will buy your service/product or not.
-This can be the essential thing to do.
+This can be an essential thing to do.
 You can do this by confirming your audience.
 In simple words, precisely who’ll buy your products/services besides your family and friends?
 How big is your target market?
 Who’ll be your consumers?
 Is your product/service meaningful to their life?
 Why they need it?

 There is unlimited industry data you can access for free.
 Read Census data and trade articles to know.
-Naturally, Google the relevant market insight reports and trade associations.
+Simply, Google the relevant market insight reports and trade associations.
 But, the most useful way to get this data is directly asking your target audience.

 As an entrepreneur, your business and personal life are linked.
 You’re likely to the first and perhaps the only investor.
 Hence, you must have a thorough knowledge of your personal finance and how to track them.
 This is why we suggest keeping your accounts in money management systems like Mint.com.
 It will simplify the process for you.